Driving Experience Lab

 - High-fidelity implementation of ambient noise (e.g., applied audio signal with convolution reverberation, Doppler effect, and frequency shift during tunnel ride)

 Possible scenarios in our DEL

 Our mobile driving simulator gives you the opportunity to experience levels 2 to 5 of automated driving.
 The following scenarios await you in our driving simulator:

 All journeys start at the hard shoulder in the city center.
 In levels 2 and 3, you maneuver the vehicle onto the motorway yourself and here you can activate the automation.
 In level 4 the automation can be turned on at the beginning of the ride and in level 5 you become a passenger from the start.

-Today: Your journey is supported by the driver assistance systems (level 2).
-Using the adaptive cruise control and coupling them with the automatic lateral guidance, you can let the vehicle take over the steering, but you have to recognize dangers and problems yourself.
+Today: Your journey is supported by the driver assistance systems at level 2.
+Using the adaptive cruise control and coupling them with the automatic lateral guidance, you can delegate steering control to the vehicle.
+However, you have to recognize potential dangers and issues on the road and problems yourself.

 Tomorrow: In level 3, the vehicle can drive independently on the freeway.
 You can use your time to work, read or make phone calls.
 At a construction site, the vehicle will ask you to take over the steering (TOR – Take Over Request).
 You steer the vehicle through the construction site and then hand over the control again.

 The day after tomorrow: You set off from the city center in a level 4-capable vehicle.
 If the automation is activated, you can sleep while driving or deal with tasks such as reading, watching a film, or working.
 If a problem arises while driving and the vehicle does not know what to do, it will bring itself to a safe state.
 It pulls onto the hard shoulder and stops.

 Future: The ultimate goal, fully automated driving at level 5, is still a long way off.
 You will be picked up by a fully automated vehicle without a steering wheel or pedals and dropped off at the desired location.